 Although the 'Pro' name is questionable in relation to the, um, 'not-Pro' Honor 20 (which is more-or-less the same), this handset delivers a lot of greatness for a not-so-grand price tag.
 That's where Honor has always shone: in delivering some top-line features on a budget.

-The Pro delivers a solid battery life, an unusual yet eye-catching design, great performance overall, and the cameras offer strong potential too.
+The Pro delivers a solid battery life, an unusual yet eye-catching design, great performance overall, and the cameras offer strong potential in many areas too.

 But it's not quite perfect.
-The macro camera is a pointless addition, there's no 3.5mm headphone jack and some details - such as the notification light being irritatingly in-your-face behind the front-facing ear speaker - aren't as refined as they could be.
+The macro camera is a pointless addition in our view, there's no 3.5mm headphone jack and some details - such as the notification light being irritatingly in-your-face behind the front-facing ear speaker - aren't as refined as they could be.
+And why both the Pro and the standard model need to exist we're not sure, as we'd forego some of the Pro's camera extras and save £150 in buying the normal Honor 20.

-But look at the balance sheet.
-What other phone is going to offer you three (out of the four) decent cameras in a striking design such as this?
-Once again Honor has shown its strength by numbers: this is a flagship phone at a cut of the cost, with plenty of strong features to support its imminent success.
+Overall, once again Honor has shown its strength by numbers: this is a flagship phone at a cut of the cost, with plenty of strong features.

 Huawei P30 Pro